sakinaahmed/Awesomeness-Creator/readme.txt

 = 1.0 =
 *Release Date - 19 Jan 2021*

-*In Future We will store data in database and also give more functionality related to health*
+*In Future We will store data in database and also give more functionality related to helth*